 Your medical website speaks volumes about your practice.
-Choosing a design that resonates with prospective and current patients is a must, because you want it to engage and inform.
+Choosing a medical website design that resonates with prospective and current patients is a must because you want it to engage and inform.

-Whether you’re building your first doctor website or redesigning an existing one, there’s several factors to keep in mind during the planning process.
+Whether you’re building your first doctor website or redesigning an existing one, there are several factors to keep in mind during the planning process.
 Read on for a few tips to help you create a medical website design that meets patient needs.

 People are increasingly going online to take control of their health.
-If they can’t easily find what they’re looking for on your medical website, they’ll give up and try again with a different provider.
+If they can’t easily find what they’re looking for on your medical website, they’ll give up and try other providers’ medical websites.

 According to the 2017 United Healthcare Consumer Sentiment Survey, 32 percent of consumers used the internet or mobile apps to comparison shop for healthcare services in the past year — compared with just 14 percent in 2012.
 The same percentage of respondents admitted to going online to shop for vacation packages, and 31 percent of those surveyed said they used the internet for car purchases.

 The main focus of your medical website design must be the user.
-Not only does your doctor website need to look good, it must also be easy to navigate.
-Call to action (CTA) buttons like “Book Now” or “Contact Us” should be highly visible on all pages, making it easy for new patients to schedule an appointment.
+Not only does your doctor website need to look good, medical websites must also have a web design that is easy to navigate.
+A good best practice for healthcare website designs is making sure call to action (CTA) buttons like “Book Now” or “Contact Us” are highly visible on all pages, making it easy for new patients to schedule an appointment.

 When choosing a new healthcare provider, patients have plenty of options, so don’t leave any room for interpretation.
 Your doctor website must clearly convey the services offered and what differentiates your practice from the competition.